gnordhielm/scriptless.resourcery/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import { ResourceProvider } from 'resourcery' import Router from 'components/Router'
+import ReactDOM from 'react-dom' import { ResourceProvider } from '@scriptless/resourcery' import Router from 'components/Router'

 const App = (